damiancipolat/Dynamicy-Type-Check-in-js/Techniques.md

 const matchType = (value,validator)=>validator(value)?value:assert(false,'INVALID TYPE ASSIGNATION');

 /*
-  How to use this in a function??
+  How to use this in a function?
 */
 const calcSalary = (baseValue, extraHsValue, workedHs,extraHs)=>{